-- 1. Supply the card with each of the different video feeds that you will use during operation. - 2.
-The 525 V delay menu item allows you to see the vertical delay between the input and the output.
+- 1. Supply the card with each of the different video feeds that will be used during operation. - 2.
+The 525 V delay menu item allows the user to see the vertical delay between the input and the output.
 Normally this value should be zero.
-If the vertical delay is not zero, you will have to adjust the vertical timing of your input signal.
+If the vertical delay is not zero, the user will have to adjust the vertical timing of the input signal.

-TIP: A simple method of verifying the vertical timing if you do not have a waveform monitor available is to connect a source of video with closed captions encoded on line 21.
+TIP: A simple method of verifying the vertical timing if the user does not have a waveform monitor available is to connect a source of video with closed captions encoded on line 21.
 Connect the output of the 7735AVC-LB to a closed caption decoder.
-Adjust the vertical timing of your video signal until the caption decoder begins reading the line 21 captions. (caption decoders usually must see the caption signal exactly on line 21 before they will decode anything)
+Adjust the vertical timing of the video signal until the caption decoder begins reading line 21 captions.
+(Caption decoders usually must see the caption signal exactly on line 21 before they will decode anything).

-3. The 525 H delay menu item allows you to see the horizontal delay between the input and the output.
-Normally this value should be in the range of 100 to 1500 to allow a sufficient margin in the line buffer timing to allows for proper synchronization of the video.
-If the horizontal delay value is outside this range, you will have to adjust the horizontal timing of your input signal.
+3. The 525 H delay menu item allows the user to see the horizontal delay between the input and the output.
+Normally this value should be in the range of 100 to 1500 to permit a sufficient margin in the line buffer timing to allow for proper synchronization of the video.
+If the horizontal delay value is outside this range, the user will have to adjust the horizontal timing of the input signal.